The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok

 \section{Discussion and Policy Recommendations}

 Our results show two central findings.
-First, the majority of advertising falls into the undisclosed category, suggesting that creators and brands are simply not using the available labelling tools.
-However, even in this case, TikTok officially complies with Article 26(2) of DSA because it in fact provides the functionality for creators to declare commercial content (i.e., paid partnership or promotional content), but the platform's obligation ends there.
+First, the majority of advertising falls into the undisclosed category, suggesting that creators and brands are not using the available labelling tools.
+However, even in this case, TikTok officially complies with Article 26(2) of DSA because it in fact provides the functionality for creators to declare commercial content, but the platform's obligation ends there.
 When creators fail to label such content through the provided tools, the platform bears no direct obligation to intervene -- neither detects the omission nor corrects it.
 Second, it is precisely these undisclosed ads that exhibit the strongest profiling toward user interests.
-TikTok again demonstrates formal compliance with Article 28(2) by shielding minors from profiled formal ads, but minors still remain exposed to highly-profiled advertising that the regulation does not recognize as such.
+TikTok demonstrates formal compliance with Article 28(2) by shielding minors from profiled formal ads, but minors still remain exposed to highly profiling-based advertising that the regulation does not recognize as such.

 The pattern across categories reinforces this finding.
 Formal ads do not show evidence of profiling toward minors, which is consistent with the requirements of the DSA.
 We observed a slight increase in profiling toward minors with disclosed ads, where creators and brands used corresponding labelling tools.
 The vast majority falls into the undisclosed category.
-Minors with distinct interest profiles received a significantly higher number of undisclosed ads aligned with those interests at higher rates (ranging from +83.68 to +93.18 percentage points) than other minors with different interests.
+Minors with specific interest profiles received a significantly higher number of undisclosed ads aligned with those interests at higher rates (ranging from +83.68 to +93.18 percentage points) than other minors with different interests.